-If you don't owe the tax but your employer is withholding it, you can claim a credit on your 2020 income tax return.
-If you do owe the tax but your employer isn't withholding it, consider filing a W-4 form to request additional income tax withholding, which can be used to cover the shortfall and avoid interest and penalties.
-Or you can make estimated tax payments.
+If you don't owe the tax but your employer is withholding it, you can claim a credit on your 2022 income tax return.
+If you do owe the tax but your employer isn't withholding it, consider increasing your income tax withholding, which can be used to cover the shortfall and avoid interest and penalties.
+Or make estimated tax payments.